dudajustino/BP-regression-residuals-/README.md

 # Description:
 *scripts*
-* "residuals simulation" - correct specification <br>
+* "residuals simulation - correct specification" <br>
   The program is used to perform simulations of the residues under correct specification of the BP model.

 * "fixed precision error" <br>